POSTED JANUARY 5, 2014 FOR BACKGROUND OF BCBP BEGINNINGS IN CAGAYAN DE ORO

 Today as I speak of the early beginnings of BCBP Cagayan Chapter, I speak mainly about our longings as it were, especially when in our private prayer meetings.

-If we are in a sense “fanatical” in a good way about our BCBP prayer groupings, it is here precisely where the quiet ferocity and faithfulness and feeling-good types of feelings, or the revealing of profound family or personal pains and anguish are allowed, in a spirit of trust and generosity, full blossom.
+If we are in a sense “fanatical” in a good way about our BCBP prayer groupings, it is here precisely where the quiet ferocity and faithfulness and feeling-good types of feelings, or the revealing of profound family or personal pains and anguish are allowed, within which a spirit of trust and generosity, are in full blossom.

 Like the disciples on the road to the village of Emmaus right after Our Lord was crucified in Jerusalem, we in the BCBP, weighed down with our problems and pains, could suddenly come to an awareness that the Lord of the Universe, Jesus, has all along been walking with us.